bscheibe/Wordmatch/README.md

 # Wordmatch
 A plugin for Vim.
-Highlights matches to the word under cursor, to mimic the behavior seen in some editors and IDEs.
+Dynamically highlights matches to the word under cursor.
+Toggle this behavior through the Wordmatch dropdown menu in GVim, or with :wordmatch
+By default, does not perform matching in files over 300KB.
+This can be updated in the menu, or with :maxwordmatch